 Just a word on “records” for those too young to remember them.
 The old “78s” turned at 78 revolutions per minute (rpm).
 They were hard, thick and brittle.
 The ubiquitous vinyl 7-singles were plastic discs with a seven-inch (17,8cm) diameter and a song on each side which you played at 45rpm.
 Long-playing records (LPs) had a diameter of about 29cm, slightly larger than the old 78s, and were played at 33rpm.
 Most record-players would have a switch to enable you to play albums at the various speeds.

 I can’t recall much of the radio we listened to in the late 1950s and early 1960s (I was born in 1956), but a few of the records stick in my memory.
 Firstly, there was an old 78 with one long song, Bonnie Black Bess, about a highwayman, which contained the regularly repeated lines: “Giddy up, giddy up, bonny black Bess /Only a few more miles I guess.”
-This culminated in: “… Dick Turpin rode to
+This culminated in: “… Dick Turpin rode to York.”

 A quick Google search revealed that there was a folk song called Bonnie Black Bess dating back to 1888, by John Ashton.
 But the lyrics aren’t the same.
 The song we listened to was full of drama.
-I recall a pistol shooting, a lot of galloping on that black stallion, and everything apparently happening in darkness or in a forest, as Dick Turpin held up carriages and robbed the rich occupants, ala Robin Hood, though who knows if he ever gave to the poor.
+I recall a pistol shooting, a lot of galloping on that black stallion, and everything apparently happening in darkness or in a forest, as Dick Turpin held up carriages and robbed the rich occupants, ala Robin Hood, though it seems he ever gave to the poor.

 At about the same time we also listened to the rather quaint Doggy In The Window.
 “How much is that doggy in the window? / The one with the waggily tail?”
 This, it emerges from Wikipedia, was a song written by Bob Merrill in 1952, adapted from a well-known Victorian music-hall song.
 The best-known version was evidently by Patti Page and recorded in 1952.
-It went to No 1 in the
+It went to No 1 in the US.
+But it is possible we heard the Lita Roza version, from 1953, which went to No 1 in the UK.

-The song is about a young woman who “must take a trip to
+The song is about a young woman who “must take a trip to California”.
+She wants to buy a dog for her boyfriend so he won’t be lonely.
+Hardly a substitute, I would have thought.

 Another tune from this era was about a woman who sings, in a tired, desperate voice: “I took me harp to a party, but nobody asked me to play / So I took the darned thing away.”
 This song, it emerges from a Web surf, was written by Noel Gay and performed by Gracie Fields.
 This presented a problem, because on Wikipedia’s Gracie Fields pages I found no reference to it, including among the list of her top songs.